tldr-pages/tldr/pages/common/paperkey.md

 `paperkey --pubring {{my-public-key.gpg}} --secrets {{secret-key.txt}} --output {{secret-key.gpg}}`

-- Export the secret key `my-key`, generate a text file to be printed, and send it to the default printer.
+- Export the secret key `my-key`, generate a text file to be printed, and send it to the default printer:

 `gpg --export-secret-key {{my-key}} | paperkey | lpr`